Drug Arrest Felony Possession

 Florida’s drug possession laws can be complex and the available defenses in a felony drug charge case can vary widely depending on the particular facts and circumstances of your case.
-At your free initial consultation, we will subject the facts and legal issues associated with your drug charges felony offense to a thorough examination.
+At your free initial consultation, we will thoroughly examine the facts and legal issues associated with your felony drug charges arrest.
 We believe that a client’s input in this process is critical.
 Their contribution can often assist in our efforts to achieve the best possible outcome.

 Understanding Actual Possession vs. Constructive Possession

-The most important thing to keep in mind when dealing with narcotics / possession of controlled substance charges in Florida is an understanding that ownership of the substance has little to no bearing on the question of possession.
+The most important thing to keep in mind when dealing with drug possession charges in Florida is an understanding that ownership of the substance has little to no bearing on the question of possession.
 Florida’s criminal drug laws do not take into account whether the drugs actually belonged to you or another person.
 All the law concerns itself with is whether you were in possession of the item.
 For purposes of Florida law, possession can be one of two types: actual or constructive.

 Actual Possession refers to a situation where an individual has an illegal drug on their person.
 For example, someone who has a baggie containing cocaine in their pocket would be in actual possession of the cocaine.
 On the other hand, a person can also be in constructive possession of a drug.

 Constructive Possession refers to a situation where a person has knowledge of the illegal drug and the ability to access this contraband.